tudelft/racebian/README.md

 ## Debugging / Flashing an SWD-capable microcontroller via the Pi

 This is relatively easy to setup and super useful.
 See [README_SWD.md](README_SWD.md).

+## Downloading files from USB mass storage device

+When connecting a USB mass storage device (such as a flight controller in MSC mode), `ser2net` cannot forward this, because a USB MSC device is not serial (but rather appears as a disk such as `/dev/sda`).
+A neat way to download data from this is to mount the storage device, and use `rsync` to download via `ssh`.
+An example script that can be used as a VS Code task is provided in [usb-download](usb-download).

 ## Optional: Building the image